Playfulz/Calculator/README.md

 - `Playful` Main Dev
 - `Ucalgen` Does things in javascript and is obsessed with chicken nuggets
-- `Manifest` Left the project development because he strictly uses javascript while the project is in c sharp.
+- `Manifest` eating... please wait
 - `MSN` I have no idea what happened to him shaking my kidneys.

 [Test Server](https://discord.gg/pujP4PV)